mayank-94/employee-management-application/employee-system/SpringInfo.md

 #Spring Boot is a spring module which aims to simplify the spring framework.
 It helps in developing stand alone Java
 	applications.
 It has embedded server in it.
-It feature AutoConfiguration solves the problem of manual configuration of beans in XML file, so classes that are present in class-path are automatically configured by spring boot.
+It's feature AutoConfiguration solves the problem of manual configuration of beans in XML file, so classes that are present in class-path are automatically configured by spring boot.